varnish/Varnish-Book/varnish_book.rst

    :literal:

 Then reload Varnish and issue the command ``http http://localhost/esi-date.php``.
-The output should show you how Varnish replaces the ESI tag with the reponse from ``esi-date.cgi``.
+The output should show you how Varnish replaces the ESI tag with the response from ``esi-date.cgi``.
 This example also tries to show you how the glued objects have different TTLs.

 Exercise: Enable ESI and Cookies